-Email: brandone@paysonutah.gov
+Email: brandond@paysonutah.gov

 Assignment and Parties Bound.
 The duties and obligations arising under this Agreement will run with the land.

 Sub-Developers.
 In the event Developer conveys a portion or portions of the Property to a Sub-Developer, each Sub-Developer, upon taking title to a portion of the Property, will be deemed to have assumed the obligations, rights, and duties of Developer with respect to the portion of the Property.
 An Event of Default on the part of Developer will not be deemed an Event of Default on the part of a Sub-Developer and any remedies available for such Event of Default will be exercised solely against Developer.
 An Event of Default on the part of a Sub-Developer will not be deemed an Event of Default on the part of Developer or any other Sub-Developer and any remedies available for such Event of Default will be exercised solely against the defaulting Sub-Developer.